 - ▶ Make sure that the following control and electrical requirements are met so the safety laser scanner can fulfill its protective function. - It must be possible to electrically influence the control of the machine. - Use the same earthing method for all devices that are electrically connected to the safety laser scanner. - All earthing points must be connected with the same ground potential. - Voltage supply must be supplied in accordance with SELV/PELV (IEC 60204-1) for all devices that are electrically connected to the safety laser scanner. - All devices that are electrically connected to the safety laser scanner must be supplied by the same voltage supply. - The control that is connected and all devices responsible for safety must comply with the required performance level and the required category (for example according to ISO 13849-1). - When using a safety controller, different signal levels of both OSSDs in an OSSD pair must be detected depending on applicable national regulations or required reliability of the safety function.
-The maximum discrepancy time tolerated by the control must be selected according to the application. - In order to reach higher electromagnetic compatibility under rough electromagnetic ambient conditions, we recommend setting the input filter time of the connected control (on-off filter) to a value ≥ 5 ms. Please note that this increases the response time of the total system by at least this set filter time. - A restart interlock must be implemented depending on applicable national regulations or required reliability of the safety function.
-If a restart interlock is required, it must be implemented in the external controller.
+The maximum discrepancy time tolerated by the control must be selected according to the application. - A restart interlock must be implemented depending on applicable national regulations or required reliability of the safety function.
+Each OSSD pair in the safety laser scanner is equipped with a configurable internal restart interlock.
+For safety laser scanners which do not have OSSDs, if a restart interlock is required, it must be provided in the external control.